MicroArray Quality Control (MAQC)

 - evaluate the advantages and disadvantages of various data analysis methods

-MAQC-I involves six FDA Centers, major providers of microarray platforms and RNA samples, EPA, NIST, academic laboratories, and other stakeholders.
-Two human reference RNA samples have been selected, and differential gene expression levels between the two samples have been calibrated with microarrays and other technologies (e.g., QRT-PCR).
-The resulting microarray datasets have been used for assessing the precision and cross-platform/laboratory comparability of microarrays, and the QRT-PCR datasets enabled evaluation of the nature and magnitude of any systematic biases that may exist between microarrays and QRT-PCR.
-The availability of the well-characterized RNA samples combined with the resulting microarray and QRT-PCR datasets, which have been made readily accessible to the scientific community, allow individual laboratories to more easily identify and correct procedural failures.
+MAQC-I involved six FDA Centers, major providers of microarray platforms and RNA samples, EPA, NIST, academic laboratories, and other stakeholders.
+Two human reference RNA samples were selected, and differential gene expression levels between the two samples were calibrated with microarrays and other technologies (e.g., QRT-PCR).
+The resulting microarray datasets were used for assessing the precision and cross-platform/laboratory comparability of microarrays, and the QRT-PCR datasets enabled evaluation of the nature and magnitude of any systematic biases that may exist between microarrays and QRT-PCR.
+The availability of the well-characterized RNA samples combined with the resulting microarray and QRT-PCR datasets, which were made readily accessible to the scientific community, allow individual laboratories to more easily identify and correct procedural failures.

-The second phase of the MAQC project (MAQC-II) aims to:
+The second phase of the MAQC project (MAQC-II) aimed to:

 - assess the capabilities and limitations of various data analysis methods in developing and validating microarray-based predictive models